 Car Title Loans can be a fast source of funding when no other sources exist.
 This can be very helpful for those without extensive credit options.
-The question “are title loans worth it” has to be evaluated depending on each person’s specific situation.
+The question “are title loans worth it” has to be evaluated based on each person’s specific situation.
 To find the truth about how title loans work is not as simple as performing a web search; for two reasons.
-Lender bias and compeititor bias.
+Lender bias and competitor bias.
 First, we’ll explain both.
 Followed by how to perform an objective analysis to determine if a car title loan is worth it based on your situation.

 The first item that adds confusion to figuring out if a car title loan is really worth it is lender bias.
-If you read anything by a lender, the likelihood is that car title loans are definitely worth it and you will probably be encouraged to borrow the maximum you qualify for.
+If you read anything written or published by a lender, the likelihood is that car title loans are definitely worth it and you will probably be encouraged to borrow the maximum you qualify for.
 The reasoning is simple, lenders make money on the amount of outstanding loans so it is in their best interest to maximize that number.

 Lender Competition Bias

-The second item that complicates answering the question “are title loans worth it” is bias from lender competitors.
+The second item that complicates answering the question “are title loans worth it” is bias from title lender competitors.
 By lender competitors we mean other financial institutions and products like credit cards and personal loans.
 There is no shortage of articles, many published by credit card affiliated companies and financial companies, stating how Title Loans are bad and should be avoided at all costs.
 Unfortunately for the reader, most of the stated “facts” in these articles are simply not true today.